-The 15 setting brings on a Push-Pull wiring scheme while remaining in Class A and pumps up the wattage for the perfect blend of vintage sound, manageable power and sweet, smooth clip.
+The 30 watt setting brings aboard two more tubes while remaining in Class A while it pumps up the wattage for the perfect blend of iconic vintage response, manageable power and sweet, smooth clip.

-From there things take a leap forward in time and power to our Patented Dyna-Watt[TM] power in the upper 25W position.
-This incredibly dynamic power scheme switches the wiring style to Class AB and allows the headroom to increase dramatically - more than you would ever expect from a 25 watt amp - by unleashing a burst of power at the instant of attack.
-Voltage is stored and released in a time-specific burst in the power supply as you play, creating punch headroom and tight-tracking authority well beyond your expectations of a "little amp".
+From there things take a leap forward in time and power to our Patented Dyna-WattTM power in the upper 40W position.
+This incredibly dynamic power scheme switches the wiring style to Class AB and allows the headroom to increase dramatically by unleashing a burst of power at the instant of attack.
+Voltage is stored-up and released in a time-specific burst from the power supply continuously as you play, creating punch headroom and tight-tracking authority well beyond your expectations.

+The Hard-Bypassable Series Effects Loop allows you to interface outboard processing without degrading your signal for effects such as chorus, delay flange or anything that doesn't sound right on the "front end" (between the guitar and amp).
+The TA-30's Loop works well with both Pedal and Rackmount processors and provides ample headroom and drive to accommodate both with Toneful finesse.
 All this control over both the preamp architecture and power section wiring styles combined with the simplicity of the Gain and Tone Controls create a package that allows for instant gratification and long-term exploration.
-How you choose to enjoy the TransAtlantic TA-15 is your call, but we feel confident that no matter what type of stylistic arena you find yourself in, the tools are here for you to craft your own signature version of these classic sounds.
+How you choose to enjoy the Trans Atlantic is your call, but we feel confident that no matter what type of stylistic arena you find yourself in, the tools are here for you to craft your own signature version of these classic sounds.